If you are in distress, you can call or text 988 at any time. If it is an emergency, call 9-1-1 or go to your local emergency department.

 • Social worker: A regulated professional who works to support clients’ social, mental, and physical well-being.
 They often provide counselling, therapy, and assist with navigating government services, benefits, and community resources to help clients overcome social and psychological obstacles.

 • Psychotherapist/counselling therapist: A professional trained to address wellness, relationships, personal growth, and mental illness or distress through a relational process.
-They are currently regulated in Ontario, Quebec, Nova Scotia, New Brunswick, and Prince Edward Island.
+Counselling therapy is currently regulated in Nova Scotia, New Brunswick, and Prince Edward Island.
+Alberta is pending proclamation by its provincial college (August 2024).
+Psychotherapy is regulated in Ontario and Quebec.
+In July 2024, the government of British Columbia designated psychotherapy as a Health Profession under the Health Professions Act.

-• Occupational therapist: A licensed professional who can help people living with mental illness return to routines and functions that allow them to participate in meaningful activities.
+• Occupational therapist: A professional who can help people living with mental illness return to routines and functions that allow them to participate in meaningful activities.
+They are regulated in most provinces, except for the territories of Nunavut, Yukon and Northwest Territories.
 Some also provide individual and group therapy.

 • Peer supporter: A person trained to provide emotional and practical support to someone who shares a common experience, such as a mental health challenge or illness.
 Peer supporters may hold certificates.